Course organization

 Classes

 Classes are where we discuss principles: how things work, and why they work that way.
-We don’t want to talk and you to sit and listen, as that is boring for everybody.
-Instead, we want to make the lectures as interactive as possible.
+We don’t want you to sit and listen, as that is boring for everybody.
+Instead, we want to make the lectures as interactive and engaging as possible.

 This is why lectures require preparation and for each class, you will be assigned something to read.
 We ask you to read the materials and do the mental work necessary to fully grasp basic concepts.
 The rest will be discussed in class.